lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork5.md

 	this assignment.

 ## Learning outcomes
-* Write a function that takes in two inputs and returns one output.
+* Write a function in C.
 * Use a function prototype and define your function below `main`.

 ## Assignment